 Excel gives you two clean methods.

-Monetary unit sampling works differently and is the standard for substantive testing of account balances.
+Monetary unit sampling (MUS) works differently and is the standard for substantive testing of account balances.
 Calculate the sampling interval by dividing the population book value by the sample size.
 Generate a random start between 1 and the interval.
 Then select every item where the cumulative book value crosses a multiple of the interval.
-In Excel, this means adding a cumulative sum column (=SUM($D$2:D2)), then using a formula to flag items where the cumulative sum crosses the next threshold.
+In Excel, this means adding a cumulative sum column (`=SUM($D$2:D2)`), then using a formula to flag items where the cumulative sum crosses the next threshold.

-The practical formula: assume your sampling interval is in cell H1 and your random start is in H2.
-In column E, enter =IF(INT((F2-$H$2)/$H$1) > INT((F1-$H$2)/$H$1), "SELECT", "") where column F is your cumulative balance.
-Every row marked "SELECT" goes into your sample.
+Here is the practical formula: assume your sampling interval is in cell H1 and your random start is in H2.
+In column E, enter `=IF(INT((F2-$H$2)/$H$1) > INT((F1-$H$2)/$H$1), “SELECT”, “”)` where column F is your cumulative balance.
+Every row marked “SELECT” goes into your sample.

 Conditional formatting for review-ready working papers